-Google My Business is also a useful place for highlighting your business and promotions, as well as managing reviews that people leave on your profile.
-You can even access Google My Business Insights for information on how people find your business online and the actions they take on your Business Profile.
+Google Business Profile is also a useful place for highlighting your business and promotions, as well as managing reviews that people leave on your profile.
+You can even access Google Business Profile Insights for information on how people find your business online and the actions they take on your Business Profile.

-How to set up Google My Business when you have multiple locations
+How to set up Google Business Profile when you have multiple locations

 To use bulk location management you’ll need to create a Google account and location group for your business.
 You can then create and upload a spreadsheet with all of your locations’ information and request bulk verification.

 Once your properties have been verified by Google, you can continue to edit and optimize them individually or in bulk.

 You can find instructions on setting up bulk location management through Google Business Profile Help.